-Make sure that this is a non-xa data source.

-- The names of the multi data sources are in the following format: <MultiDS>-rac0, <MultiDS>-rac1 - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11. - Use Supports Global Transactions, One-Phase Commit, and specify a service name for your database. - Target these data sources to the SOA cluster.
+- Make sure that this is a non-xa data source. - The names of the multi data sources are in the following format: <MultiDS>-rac0, <MultiDS>-rac1 - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11. - Use Supports Global Transactions, One-Phase Commit, and specify a service name for your database. - Target these data sources to the SOA cluster. - Make sure the datasources' connection pool initial capacity is set to 0.
+To do this, select Services, JDBC, and then Datasources.
+In the Datasources screen, click the Datasource Name, then click the Connection Pool tab, and enter 0 in the Initial capacity field.